Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Background Related Works

-Software signing is a process that ensures the authorship and integrity of a software artifact by linking a cryptographic signature created by the software maintainer with their software artifact.
-Fundamentally, software signing is based on the public-key cryptography model ~\cite{Schorlemmer_Kalu_Chigges_Ko_Ishgair_Bagchi_Torres-Arias_Davis_2024}, and a traditional signing workflow follows a three-stage process of creation, distribution, and verification.
-We describe a typical signing workflow in \cref{sec:appendix-signing}. \JD{This is broken.}
+Software signing ensures the authorship and integrity of a software artifact by linking a maintainer's cryptographic signature to their software artifact.
+From literature, the implementation of software signing is shaped by several factors: the software artifacts to be signed (\eg driver signing\cite{cooper_security_2018}), the root-of-trust design (\eg public key infrastructure/PKI~\cite{zimmer2016establishing}), and ecosystem policies (\eg PyPi\cite{Kuppusamy2014PEP} and Maven\cite{MavenWorking}).

-While the fundamental software signing process remains consistent across implementations, different signing tools and policies are shaped by the target platform, software artifacts, and root of trust.
-The choice of signing tools and the policies under which developers operate often depend on the operating system and distribution vendor.
-For example, Microsoft Authenticode \cite{Hopkins_2024} and Apple Xcode \cite{iosxcode} provide platform-specific signing mechanisms, while package registries like PyPi \cite{Kuppusamy2014PEP} and Maven \cite{MavenWorking} enforce signing policies through dedicated tooling plugins.
-Developers also have a variety of software signing tools available to them, such as GNU Privacy Guard (GPG) \cite{GNUPG_2024}, Signify \cite{Unangst_2015}, Sigstore \cite{newman_sigstore_2022}, and Notary \cite{GitHub-notaryproject}.
-Each of these tools present different advantages and challenges, shaping how developers integrate signing into their workflows.